Mary Maxim Prism Yarns

 Mary Maxim Prism - Arctic Air

-2. Feel - soft, supple… and frail.
+This yarn is soft, supple… and frail.
 This yarn goes from crochet thread thickness to chunky novelty yarn thickness and is a roving style yarn, so it CAN (and did on one occasion) pull apart like a cotton ball.
 I feel "fairly" certain that normal wear and tear on this garment will not cause it to come apart.
 I am not certain, however, and that worries me.
 It is so fun to pet and curl up with that I believe this "not for everyday wear" item will be fine, and it still has me worried.

-3. Flexibility - you can see that it makes gorgeous crocodile stitch AND flat crochet.
+You can see that it makes gorgeous crocodile stitch AND flat crochet.
 Because of the constant shift in thickness I'd say it's better for more irregular or artistic applications than it might be for a project where you needed consistency, though.
 For what I'm using it for this is an alright yarn.

-4. Cost - The cost of the smaller shawl was $30 and I'll get about the same cost for a much larger one by having paid attention to pricing and buying the yarn from Amazon on a special deal - and this yarn is really mercurial for price even on Amazon… between $6 and $19 per skein.
+The cost of the smaller shawl was $30 and I'll get about the same cost for a much larger one by having paid attention to pricing and buying the yarn from Amazon on a special deal - and this yarn is really mercurial for price even on Amazon… between $6 and $19 per skein.

-5. Applicability - this is not a yarn for everyone.
 Roving yarns can pull apart, this is furry and doesn't want to pull back out if you make a mistake and because of the weight changes in just a few inches of yarn I'd recommend that a beginner avoid this yarn.
 This is a more experienced yarn and I'm right at the limits of my own ability to work with it and have had to cut out and back up as a result.